BeaconCMS/beacon/guides/introduction/tailwind-setup.md

 If it fails then follow the [esbuild install guide](https://github.com/phoenixframework/esbuild?tab=readme-ov-file#installation) to get it installed.
 Any recent version that is installed should work just fine.

-### Config in the ESM format
+### ESM format

-We need the tailwind config file in the ESM format, ie: `default export` instead of `module.exports`.
+Beacon expects a config file in the ESM format, ie: one that has `default export` instead of `module.exports`.
-That's because Beacon uses Tailwind to generate stylesheets for published pages (your deployed site) and also to preview pages in the Visual Editor (in your admin interface).
-The former uses the tailwind-cli binary (a node application) while the latter compiles the stylesheet in the browser, so we need to reuse the same config file in both environments and ESM is the format that works in this scenario.

 Most likely the existing config `assets/tailwind.config.js` was created in the CommonJS format, so given a file like this: